 This 12-Item First Aid Kit Saved a Cyclist’s Life in Patagonia

 At hour 36 of what should have been a two-day ride, Maria’s bike slipped on wet rock and threw her into a ravine.
-The fall wasn’t far—maybe fifteen feet—but she landed on her arm, and the crack was audible.
+The fall wasn’t far — maybe fifteen feet — but she landed on her arm, and the crack was audible.
+The kind of sound that makes your stomach drop even when it’s not your bone.

 She was alone on Chile’s Carretera Austral, 80 kilometers from the nearest village, in intermittent rain, with a broken arm and a loaded bicycle she couldn’t ride.
-Her satellite messenger battery was dead (she’d forgotten to charge it).
-Her phone had no signal.
+Her satellite messenger battery was dead because she’d forgotten to charge it the night before.
+Her phone had zero signal.
+She was, by any reasonable definition, on her own.

 Remote bikepacking in Patagonia